Home

 Brette's Answer: The fact that your husband has been abusive to you is very important and is certainly grounds for divorce.
 I suggest you talk to an attorney about your situation and explore what your rights are under your state laws.
 The grounds for divorce vary by state, but the abuse by itself certainly is enough.

-Is imprisonment grounds for divorce?
+Is an imprisonment grounds for divorce?

 LaTrina's Question: How do I go about obtaining a divorce from an inmate?
 My husband has been incarcerated for five years and has received a life sentence without parole.
-I want to get a divorce, but he is adamant about not signing the divorce papers.
+I want to get divorced, but he is adamant about not signing the divorce papers.
 I am doing this pro-se because of my limited funds.

 Can I get a divorce based on environmental cruelty?